tarankalra1/useful_funcs/aws_create_HPC_environ.md

 Run
 ```
-pcluster configure
+pcluster configure ghost_config
 ```
-and use "reaper" for the keypair name.
-(Should already be in the selection menu) It would ask for several options to setup the configuration file and ours are listed below.
+where ghost_config is the configuration file name and use "reaper" for the keypair name (We created that keypair above).
+(Should already be in the selection menu)

+It would ask for several options to setup the configuration file and ours are listed below.
 Notes:
 * base_os = We chose the Centos operating system (Linux OS)
 * compute_instance_type= defines the computing power and is associated with our account.
 We can use a different compute cluster that has a higher memory and higher number of virtual cores.
 Because our account had set a maximum default of 16 virtual CPU's, we ended up using c5n.4xlarge.
 For more on computing instance types, check https://aws.amazon.com/ec2/instance-types/
-*VPC instructions for AWS parallelcluster
+* VPC instructions for AWS parallelcluster
 Automate VPC creation? (y/n) [n]: y
 Allowed values for Network Configuration:
---Master in a public subnet and compute fleet in a private subnet --Master and compute fleet in the same public subnet Network Configuration [Master in a public subnet and compute fleet in a private subnet]: 1 Beginning VPC creation.
+a) Master in a public subnet and compute fleet in a private subnet
+b) Master and compute fleet in the same public subnet Network Configuration [Master in a public subnet and compute fleet in a private subnet]: 1 Beginning VPC creation.
 Please do not leave the terminal until the creation is finalized

 * disable_hyperthreading = true (Models like COAWST benefit from disabling hyperthreading because .............communication slowdown..
   Taran check)
 * enable_efa = (Not done yet and plan to do that)

 ##### Configuration file options